Support

 Posted on 2/22/11

-Years ago, during the very early stages of concept development, we were looking into methods of coin cleaning.
 It quickly became apparent that there wasn't a consensus on how best to do this.
 After doing a bit of traveling, observation and note-taking we came up with the following 'recipes' for coin cleaning.
 Perhaps the moral of the story is that coins can be cleaned in myriad ways...try to find what works for you.
 Which is the best you say?
 We're not sure (but suspect that a reclusive old Wine Merchant named Wregan Fedoralmynt secretly possesses the answer).

 Elvish Method - Prepare a work surface: usually a table, mushroom or tree stump overlaid with Aloevian leaves for proper absorption and drying.
 Carefully rub each coin with Olive oil, applying just enough (but not too much) pressure.
-Do not spill the oil for it is difficult to acquire and needed for other, more important, purposes.
+Do not spill the oil for it is difficult to acquire and needed for other, more important purposes.
 Regardless of what the others say this is the most proper method as it does not make them too shiny, yet still effectively removes the majority of dirt and other blemishes.

 Malornian Method - If you want your coins shiny and bright (as they should be) use metal cleaner.
 Usually the Dwarves have this, but they never use it for cleaning coins (In fact, we don't know what they use it for).
 But use it sparingly, and younglings should not be near the cleaning substance or the coins.
 Even after cleaning coins may tarnish, so you will have to be diligent.